-Study Abroad Programs provide qualified students a summer, a semester, or a year of foreign study experience.
-Currently, more than 70 different Rochester-sponsored opportunities are available in 29 countries.
+Study abroad programs provide qualified students a summer, a semester, or a year of overseas study experience.
+Currently, more than 70 different Rochester-sponsored opportunities are available in 40 countries.
 Students are also welcome to take part in programs offered by other American colleges and universities.
 Options include “on-location” courses taught by Rochester faculty overseas, university exchanges, internships, and traditional study abroad programs.
-For more information, contact the Center for Study Abroad in 206 Lattimore Hall.
+For more information, contact the Center for Education Abroad in 2-161 Dewey Hall.

-On-location programs are in Ecuador, Egypt, Italy, France, Germany, Poland, Russia, and England:
+Faculty-led, on-location programs are currently offered in Bermuda, Ecuador, Haiti, Italy, France, Germany, Malawi, Poland, Russia, Spain, and England.

 Rochester in Arezzo, Italy—a fall-semester program in Italian language, literature, art, and culture.
 Sponsored by the Department of Modern Languages and Cultures.
 Open to sophomores, juniors, and seniors.

 London Theater Seminar—a “winter term” course offered in London and Stratford in late December to early January.
 Sponsored by the Department of English.